Brevard North Carolina Waterfalls

 Few things in the natural world are as awe-inspiring as the sight of water pouring off the side of a high stone ledge and clamoring into a rocky pool beneath.
-Though the first inclination may be stand and marvel, you might not want to spend too much time at any one waterfall.
+Though the first inclination may be to stand and marvel, you might not want to spend too much time at any one waterfall.
 Not when there are 249 others you might want to visit.
 When it comes to North Carolina waterfalls, Transylvania County is Mecca.

 The county’s unique geography allows for 250 magnificent cascades within a few miles of each other.
 Many of Transylvania County’s most beautiful falls are easily accessible.
-From the awesome 400 foot drop of Whitewater Falls (highest falls east of the Rocky Mountains) to the iconic beauty of Looking Glass Falls to Sliding Rock, Western North Carolina’s most beloved natural thrill ride, romantics, adventurers and career waterfall-spotters can easily sate their thirst on a whole other level.
+From the awesome 400 foot drop of Whitewater Falls (highest falls east of the Rocky Mountains) to the iconic beauty of Looking Glass Falls to Sliding Rock, Western North Carolina’s most beloved natural thrill ride, romantics, adventurers, and career waterfall-spotters can easily sate their thirst on a whole other level.